Gray Anchoring: a New Computational Theory for Biological Color Constancy: Results

-In summary, we believe that one of the main functional roles of concentric double opponent cells is to encode gray information for color-biased scenes.
-Furthermore, this gray information could significantly contribute to color constancy.
-Fig.\ref{FigRes} illustrates three examples of color constancy on synthetic and real scenes.
-Specifically, Fig.\ref{FigRes}(A) lists the canonical images, while Fig.\ref{FigRes}(B) presents color-biased scenes under global illumination.
-The responses of concentric double opponent cells are provided in Fig.\ref{FigRes}(C), which shows that minimum response consistently appears in areas with gray reflectances (indicated by red rectangles or arrows in Fig.\ref{FigRes}(A)).
-Finally, Fig. \ref{FigRes}(D) shows the well-corrected images by the estimated illumination based on the gray surfaces identified by the responses of double opponent cells.
+We believe that one of the main functional roles of concentric DO cells is to encode gray information for color-biased scenes, which could significantly contribute to color constancy.
+Therefore, we verify the brain-inspired model in the computational color constancy.
+Fig. \ref{FigRes} illustrates three examples of color constancy on synthetic and real-world scenes.
+The synthetic images shown in Fig. \ref{FigRes} are generated as follows.
+A synthetic image is created by assembling multiple intensity patches of varying sizes, resulting in a Mondrian-like pattern.
+Furthermore, each patch contains random speckled color noise.
+Specifically, we set several patches to be gray, with equal pixel intensities across the red, green, and blue channels.
+As a result, we obtained the synthetic Mondrian-like images.
+Finally, we generate corresponding color-biased images by applying a global random illuminant to the Mondrian-like image, following the imaging model.
+Specifically, Fig. \ref{FigRes}A lists the canonical images, while Fig. \ref{FigRes}B presents color-biased scenes under global illuminant.
+The responses of concentric DO cells are provided in Fig. \ref{FigRes}C, which shows that minimum response consistently appears in areas with gray reflectances (indicated by red rectangles or arrows in Fig. \ref{FigRes}A).
+Finally, Fig. \ref{FigRes}D shows the well-corrected images by the estimated illuminant based on the computational framework shown in Fig. \ref{FigModel}.
+More examples showing illuminant estimation with the proposed computational framework are listed in Supplementary Fig.S2.

-We also evaluate the performance of illuminant estimation on the ColorChecker\_REC dataset that contains 568 linear images\citep{hemrit2019providing}.
-The mean and median of angular errors over the whole dataset are listed in Table \ref{T1}.
-Compared to the classical illuminant estimation method with the highest surface (i.e., White-Patch \citep{land1971lightness}) or average surface (i.e., Gray-World \citep{buchsbaum1980spatial}), our illuminant estimation method with the gray surfaces identified by double opponent cells obtains significant improvement.
-In addition, our method also outperforms the model based on double opponency (i.e., DO) \citep{gao2013color, gao2015color} due to the more reasonable computational framework.
-For additional details on the stimuli used in this experiment and the implementation for color constancy, please refer to the Materials and Methods section.
+On the other hand, the real image shown in Fig. \ref{FigRes} is sourced from the widely-used ColorChecker\_REC dataset \cite{hemrit2019providing}.
+This dataset provides 568 high dynamic linear natural images with real illuminants for each scene, making it a widely used resource for evaluating color constancy methods in computer vision.
+Additionally, we further evaluated the performance of illuminant estimation methods on the total ColorChecker\_REC dataset.
+The distributions of angular errors between the estimated and true illuminant of images over the entire dataset are illustrated in Fig. \ref{FigAE}.
+Compared to classical illuminant estimation methods, such as the highest-anchoring (i.e., White-Patch \cite{land1971lightness}) and the average-anchoring method (i.e., Gray-World \cite{buchsbaum1980spatial}), the proposed gray-anchoring method, which identifies gray surfaces using DO cells, achieved significant improvements.
+For further details regarding the stimuli used in this experiment and the implementation for color constancy, please refer to the Methods section.
+Additional comparisons of illuminant estimation on the ColorChecker\_REC dataset are provided in Supplementary Fig.S3.